 There is no need for a complicated appetizer when you know how to make Gambas Al Ajillo.

 This next dish I’ll be showing you has a lot of similarities to a more famous French Ratatouille.
 Pisto consists of lightly poached vegetables.
 It is the Spanish equivalent of Ratatouille from France.

 Pisto has its origin in many Spanish regions, including Murcia, Castilla, and Extremadura.
 That’s why each region has its own version of the Pisto.

 The ingredient list of Pisto consists of many different vegetables, but the most common you might find are tomatoes, zucchinis, and garlic.
 The important thing to note about Pisto is that you need to pick out the freshest vegetables for the dish to have the best flavor.

 Another key component of Pisto is olive oil.
 Since you have to poach all of the vegetables in olive oil, it’s best that you know how to pick high-quality olive oil.
 When you poach, the fragrance of olive oil will seep into the vegetables.
 This process makes them juicy and fragrant.

 Pisto is often an appetizer or a type of side dish in many traditional cuisines.
 However, you can also see some places use Pisto as a filling for Empanadas, which is another starter dish I will talk about next.

 Pisto will remind you of a homely meal like its French counterpart.

 This dish might not be too strange if you’re familiar with South American cuisine.
 Empanadas originate from the Galician region of Spain.
-The name of this appetizer comes from the word “empanar”, which means “breaded” in Spanish.
+This dish has an E-something name coming from the word “empanar”, which means “breaded” in Spanish.

 True to its name, the dish is a deep-fried pastry.
 The filling mostly consists of any protein that you like, vegetables, and olive oil.
 A simple sheet of dough acts as a shell for Empanadas.
 The most common cooking method is deep-frying, but you can also use an oven.